sieveable/sieveable-tools/README.md

 A tool for parsing Android XML layout files and storing them in one XML file to simplify UI analysis.

 ## [Manifest](Manifest)
-A Python script that copies the AndroidManifest.xml file into a specific directory and renaming it as packageName-versionCode.xml
+A Python script that copies AndroidManifest.xml files into a specific directory and renames them as packageName-versionCode.xml

 # License
 MIT